The Postal Service is part of the fabric of this nation. Postal employees make a difference in every community across the country.

 Since 1912, postal employees, charities and individual and corporate volunteers have helped children and families in need experience the magic of the holiday season by answering letters to Santa.

-The Postal Service, National Marrow Donor Program and Be the Match Foundation created the “Delivering the Gift of Life” campaign 19 years ago.
-To date, more than 59,848 postal employees and their families have joined the donor registry.
-(626 in FY15)
+The Postal Service, National Marrow Donor Program and Be the Match Foundation created the “Delivering the Gift of Life” campaign 20 years ago.
+To date, nearly 61,000 postal employees and their families have joined the donor registry.
+(469 were added in FY16)

 The Carrier Alert Program recognizes that Postal Service letter carriers can help monitor the well-being of elderly and disabled customers.
 If carriers notice an accumulation of mail that might indicate an accident or illness, they notify emergency personnel.